HISTORY

 REEVES COUNTY TEXAS:

-By 1881 the Texas and Pacific Railway built tracks through Reeves County.
-At that time section houses were constructed at Pecos and Toyah, which opened a post office that year and later became a shipping point for local ranchers.
-Pecos was named the seat of government when Reeves County was separated from Pecos County in 1883 and organized in 1884.
-Pecos constructed a three-room school in 1883 and opened a post office in 1884.
-The county was named for Confederate colonel George R. Reeves.
+By 1881, the Texas and Pacific Railway had built tracks through Reeves County.
+Section houses were constructed at Pecos and Toyah; Toyah opened a post office that year and later became a shipping point for local ranchers.
+Pecos was designated the county seat when Reeves County was separated from Pecos County in 1883 and officially organized in 1884.
+Pecos constructed a three-room schoolhouse in 1883 and opened a post office in 1884.
+The county was named in honor of Confederate Colonel George R. Reeves.

 Contact